serverless/enterprise/docs/event-gateway/README.md

 # Event Gateway - Overview

+Serverless computing (e.g. AWS Lambda) has democratized compute.
+Thanks to its auto-scaling, pay-per-execution and event-driven qualities, it has never been easier to write vast amounts of logic to do *anything*.

+Our world, our lives, our applications, can be considered a series of events, awaiting a response or

+How can we bridge these two themes and empower developers along the way?

 The Event Gateway is an event router which enables you to connect your existing data and workloads to serverless compute via a simple event-driven integration pattern.

 ## Concepts

+### Functions

 ### Subscriptions